partha2409/DCASE2025_seld_baseline/README.md

   - The predicted and reference class match.
   - The DOA angular error is within **20°**.
   - The relative distance error is below **1.0**.

+- **F-score (F<sub>20°/on-off</sub>)** – Additional F-score for the audio-visual task, considering a prediction correct only if:
+  - The predicted and reference class match.
+  - The DOA angular error is within **20°**.
+  - The relative distance error is below **1.0**.
+  - The event is correctly identified as being On-screen or Off-screen.

 - **DOA Angular Error (DOAE<sub>CD</sub>)** – Measures the class-dependent doa error in degrees.